chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_recipe_apply_to_run_lists.rst

          default.rb
          mod_ssl.rb

-There are two recipes: a default recipe (that has the same name as the cookbook) and a recipe named mod_ssl.
+There are two recipes: a default recipe (that has the same name as the cookbook) and a recipe named ``mod_ssl``.
 The syntax that applies a recipe to a run-list is similar to:

 .. code-block:: ruby